Herby Ham Salad

 - 2 T. minced fresh chives

-- 1 T. minced fresh dill (use more if you really like dill)
+- 1 T. minced fresh dill use more if you really like dill

-- kosher salt and freshly ground black pepper, to taste
+- freshly ground black pepper to taste

+- Serve chilled.
 Serve as a sandwich spread or a topper for crackers or cucumber slices.
 Also good served on a plate of fresh greens.

 This post was previously published in 2015.
 Some of the photographs and some of the text were updated in 2018.